Dance Programs for Seniors

-Dance and Movement programs for older adults are available for groups and individuals at retirement residences, day programs, care facilities and community centres.
 Movement is key for healthy aging, maintaining mobility and quality of life, and music is a wonderful medium for connecting and improving the mood.
 Activities can be done from standing or sitting positions.
+Take a look at this Seated Waltz workshop at a retirement residence or this Seniors’ Day workshop at a community centre.

 Classes are lead by a Dance Together Project founder and professional dance educator Katya Kuznetsova, who has over twenty years of experience of teaching dance to adult learners of various abilities.
 Classes include a mix of guided dance and improvised movement activities.
 Katya integrates elements from Cha-cha-cha, Foxtrot, Jazz, Swing, Waltz and other dance styles and provides an example and general structure, encouraging each person to move in the ways that work for their body and mobility.
 Each session includes a rhythmic but gentle warm-up and stretch followed by movement activities that can all be done seated.
 The music includes Brazilian drumming, Cuban, Big band, Jazz, and Waltz.

 Various fitness aspects are woven in to the class: cardio, muscular strength, endurance and power, flexibility, balance, reaction speed, and multi-tasking.
 Participants are equally welcome to dance with smaller or bigger movements, or to simply rest, enjoy the music and dance through their imagination.
 The most important thing is that participants pay attention to what their body needs and listen to their own limits.
 Most sessions are done with chairs in a circle – it is a chance to be social, exploring dance and creativity in a supportive setting.
 In these classes, there is no “wrong” way to dance, and there are no routines to remember.
 No prior dance experience is required.